Clarence Sutton (American football): Post-athletic career

 After leaving his athletic career, Sutton worked for the Texas Juvenile Probation System in Beaumont, Texas, helping to guide and mentor at-risk children.
 In 1998, he and his family moved to Concord, North Carolina, where he enrolled in the local police academy.
 Upon graduation, Sutton became a law enforcement officer for the Concord City Police Department, and later a deputy sheriff for the Mecklenburg County Sheriff's Department.
-While he enjoyed the work, he found that he missed working with children and young people.